 Getting to I.M.
 Pei Pyramid Entrance

-Get down at Palais Royal Musée du Louvre Metro station and walk to the entrance on Place du Carrousel.
-You can also take buses 21, 69, 72, N11, or N24 to get down at Palais Royal - Musée du Louvre bus stop and walk to the entrance.
+Leave the train at Palais Royal Musée du Louvre Metro station and walk to the entrance at Place du Carrousel.
+Or, you can ride buses 21, 69, 72, N11, or N24, get off at Palais Royal - Musée du Louvre bus stop, and walk to the entrance.

 Carrousel du Louvre